helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>The Leadership Training Institute of America is a cultural think tank providing training and opportunity in leadership development and cultural dynamics.</h3 quote>
+<h3 quote align='center'>Success is not a harbor but a voyage with its own perils to the spirit.</h3 quote>

 ---